 But the more I traveled through the cave, the more I began to realize that the sounds only continued to get louder as I went on.
 Were they following me?
 The thought of getting all the blood sucked out of me by a flock of four-foot tall bat Pokémon with two-inch fangs was not very appealing to me.
 Every so often, I was distracted from this disturbing thought by an attack by a Rhyhorn, or a Graveler, or even a Gloom or two… But as soon as Bluewave knocked out the opponent, there those Golbats were again, flapping their wings and screeching at me.

 I tried ignoring them for the greatest while, but they wouldn't leave.
-One or two even tried swooping at me, which unnerved me to no end.
-After about twenty minutes of wandering through the cave, getting more and more frustrated at each dead end I came to, I, true to the impatience of my Affinity of Fire, finally lost it.
+One or two even tried swooping over me, which unnerved me to no end.
+After about twenty minutes of wandering through the cave, getting more and more frustrated at each dead end I came to, I finally lost it.
 Something I quickly came to regret.

 The cave echoed with my angry shouts, and the Golbats seemed to be squeaking quietly among themselves, deciding exactly what they ought to do.
 After a while, I heard a fluttering of wings, as most of the Golbat flock flew off.
 At the time, I thought all of the Golbats had left.
 So, satisfied with myself, I turned around and kept walking.